hashicorp/terraform-aws-consul-ecs/test/acceptance/README.md

 this takes some extra effort.

 TestBasic uses multiple state files to isolate resources for parallel test runs.
-You must pass the the `-state` argument with the correct state file.
+You must pass the `-state` argument with the correct state file.
 To cleanup resources for all cases of TestBasic, you must run `terraform destroy -state terraform-<index>.tfstate` for each state file.